Two ‘exceptionally rare,’ previously unknown Rembrandt paintings discovered

 He added, “They have been quietly sitting in this collection, effectively hidden away from any attention at all.”

-The works were authenticated by Christie’s and Amsterdam’s Rijksmuseum, and will be auctioned this July, where Pettifer anticipates they’ll fetch upwards of $6 million.
+The works were authenticated by Christie’s and Amsterdam’s Rijksmuseum, and will be auctioned this July.